Webstrates/DashSpace/README.md

 ## Attribution

+### Models

 DashSpace uses the following models from Sketchfab:

 - [Quest 3](https://sketchfab.com/3d-models/quest-3-e5c334a9598c4e85bb182eebf15a2e32) by Redcodi
 - [Action Camera - Low Poly](https://sketchfab.com/3d-models/action-camera-low-poly-b28bfbdfc62644beacf1e3c2c3423477) by xylvnking
 - [Smartphone (Xperia Z Ultra) (School Project)](https://sketchfab.com/3d-models/smartphone-xperia-z-ultra-school-project-18a917d8619441b1ba46da856e43c43f) by Ole Gunnar Isager

+### Vega-Lite Examples

+Some of the example specifications and datasets that are included in the prototype version of DashSpace are taken or adapted from the [Vega-Lite example gallery](https://vega.github.io/vega-lite/examples/).